choderalab/yank/docs/quickstart.rst

    $ yank script --yaml=yank.yaml

-Alternatively, the simulation can be `run in MPI mode <running>`_ if you have multiple GPUs available.
+Alternatively, the simulation can be :doc:`run in MPI mode <running>` if you have multiple GPUs available.

 Analyze the simulation data: